Copilot in Claude Code

 2. Log in with your organization credentials

-3. Subsequent uses will not require browser authentication
+3. Future uses will not require browser authentication

 <figure><img src="/files/qEfd5ZBSHESQrFSXyDuz" alt=""><figcaption></figcaption></figure>